-He was also a brave freedom fighter as well as a great patriot which was why he donated a large silver plate full of Gold coins to Mahatma Gandhi when he visited our native village, Makkapeta, in the Krishna district of Andhra Pradesh, some time during the 1930s..
+He was also a brave freedom fighter as well as a great patriot who donated a large silver plate full of Gold coins to Mahatma Gandhi when he visited our native village, Makkapeta, in the Krishna district of Andhra Pradesh, some time during the 1930s.

-In addition to all these noble qualities, my grand father was also much ahead of his times, in his thoughts and in his outlook towards life and his society..
-It was for this reason, he performed the marriage of his daughter, for a second time, in those days of very conservative beliefs, after coming to know that her first husband was not eligible for a marriage..
+In addition to all these noble qualities, my grand father was much ahead of his times, in his thoughts and in his outlook towards his life and society.
+It was for this reason, he performed the marriage of his daughter, for a second time, in those days of very conservative beliefs, after coming to know that her first husband was not eligible for a marriage.

 On a miraculous day..

-Most of the devotees and the Temple priests know my grand mother well and also know that she was an illiterate and cannot write or read properly..
-Hence they were shocked to see her reciting slokas just like a well versed scholar..
+Most of the devotees and the priests know my grand mother well and also know that she was an illiterate who cannot read or write properly..
+Hence, they were shocked to see her reciting slokas just like a well versed scholar.

-Unable to comprehend what is happening in front of them, they all remained stood there in silence, with folded hands, offering their reverential ‘pranams’ to her..
-In that amazing fashion, my grand mother went on reciting up to hundred slokas, in praise of Lord Sri Narasimha Swamy, not only on that occasion there but also forever in her life..
+Unable to comprehend what is happening in front of them, they all stood there in silence, with folded hands, offering their reverential ‘pranams’ to her..
+In that amazing fashion, my grand mother went on to recite up to hundred slokas, in praise of Lord Sri Narasimha Swamy, not only on that occasion there but also forever in her life.

-Having born in such an illustrious family of great noble and devotional lineage, on my both parents’ side, I have more or less inherited a similar devotion, of course in limited quantities, from my parents, mostly from my mother..
+Having born in such an illustrious family of great noble and devotional lineage, I have more or less inherited a similar devotion, of course in limited quantities, from my parents, mostly from my mother..

 Now, here’s what had happened on that bad day in my life..